gitfudge0/walt/README.md

 # Walt

-Walt is a terminal wallpaper picker for Hyprland.
-It lets you browse, preview, apply, randomize, and rotate wallpapers without leaving the keyboard, using `hyprpaper` to set the background.
-The TUI stays focused on fast navigation through large wallpaper directories while still giving you themes and rotation controls when you need them.
+Walt is a wallpaper manager for Hyprland with both a terminal UI and a native desktop GUI.
+It lets you browse, preview, apply, randomize, and rotate wallpapers using `hyprpaper`, while keeping the TUI fast for keyboard-heavy workflows and the GUI focused on preview-driven browsing.

 ![Walt banner](assets/walt-banner.jpg)

 ## At a glance

-- Browse and apply wallpapers from the terminal
+- Browse and apply wallpapers from the terminal or the desktop GUI
 - Preview images in place before switching
 - Navigate large wallpaper libraries quickly
+- Open a native `walt gui` window with live wallpaper state and multi-display actions
 - Use built-in themes, including `System`
 - Apply a random wallpaper with a single command
 - Install an optional background rotation service